Questions and Answers:

 Why should I use a Flat Fee Listing program like yours rather than just selling by owner?

 Our service provides far greater exposure than traditional for sale by owner (FSBO) marketing and advertising efforts.
 Relying on the traditional marketing and advertising associated with an FSBO is limiting, at best.
 Also, it can be an expensive proposition.
 Ultimately you may find that most qualified buyers want or need the assistance of real estate brokers and agents.
 Thus, your property will be exposed to more qualified buyers through the MLS network accessed by Realtors.

 Also, agents and brokers will feel more comfortable dealing with you knowing that their commissions are protected.
 Qualified buyers are those who have both a real motivation to buy and the financial ability to buy.
 The truly professional real estate agent will ensure that their buyers are pre-approved for financing before showing them homes in their area.
 Also, having a real estate professional accompany a potential buyer to your home may add a measure of safety for your family.
 You will not have to be alone with a stranger in your house who simply states that they are a buyer.

-The MLS is a cooperative marketing system which allows professional Realtors® to share information about real estate for sale.
+The MLS is a cooperative marketing system that allows professional Realtors® to share information about real estate for sale.
 It is the most powerful marketing tool for a homeowner to sell their home.
-Regardless of which company an agent works for, he or she has access to the same database through their local board of Realtors®.
+Regardless of which company an agent works for, he or she has access to the same database through its local board of Realtors®.

 What is the difference between my local MLS and Realtor.com?